 ISM manufacturing index declines in February

-The Institute for Supply Management’s manufacturing index — a key gauge of U.S. factory activity — dropped to 50.1 in February from 50.9 a month earlier, falling slightly below economists' expectations.
-Sluggish global growth amid the spread of the coronavirus was a factor in that drop.
-Figures above ...
-READ MORE >
+The Institute for Supply Management’s manufacturing index — a key gauge of U.S. factory activity — dropped to 50.1 in February, from 50.9 a month earlier, and below the consensus of 50.5. … READ MORE >

 Revising growth expectations down because of shocks from coronavirus

 We are revising down our 2020 growth forecast because of supply, demand, and financial shocks rippling through the global and U.S. economies amid the spread of coronavirus.
-While we do not foresee a recession at this time because of expected fiscal and monetary stimulus measures, we believe economic ...
-READ MORE >
+While we do not foresee a recession at this time because of expected fiscal and monetary stimulus measures, we believe economic growth will … … READ MORE >